MinhDg00/ingest-egress-template/README.md

         - Mount  ADLS Gen 2 to Databrick File Systems.
 Read data as Spark and pandas DataFrame
         - Write output back to ADLS Gen 2 with Spark and Python
         - Write output to SQL database
+  Note: (run the script on databricks or any environment which supports Spark)